GCSE OCR Combined Science A Papers 6 and 12

 Why not get a bit more practice with some physics quizzes and then come back and have another try!

-#3.
-Which of the following is the source of coal?
+#6.
+Which of the following is an advantage of crude oil?

 Select all that apply: